MASEREEL

 Participation fee

 The high-quality accompaniment provided during our Development Residencies is a labour-intensive and costly undertaking.
-Thanks to the basic subsidy from the Flemish Community, we are able to limit the participation fee for a six-week residency – including accommodation – to €2,500.
-This covers approximately 1/8th of the actual total cost.
+Thanks to an important basic subsidy from the Flemish Community, we are able to limit the participation fee for a six-week residency – including accommodation – to €2,500.
+This covers approximately 1/6th of the actual cost.

 We encourage artists to seek additional funding for the participation fee, as well as for costs such as transport, food and materials.